dbenayoun/Generative-AI-Module-Dauphine/resources/Project_Generative_AI_subject.md

 ## Advice

 Begin by comprehending the data and establishing a clear objective for your application.

 Initially, construct a basic prototype of the front-end interface, utilizing ChatGPT for this purpose.
 Once the primary features of the front-end are operational, proceed to develop a straightforward Flask back-end.
 This could start as simply as returning the input message.
 Ensure the Flask server is operational and effectively communicating with the front-end.

 Next, enhance the Flask back-end by integrating the Retrieval-Augmented Generation (RAG) system.
-Utilize the provided sample file to enable the system to identify and respond with the most relevant tweet, using GPT-generated answers.
+Start by utilizing the provided sample file `twitter_data_clean_sample.csv` to enable the system to identify and respond with the most relevant tweet, using GPT-generated answers.
 Initially, employ an Excel file for storing embeddings, progressing later to a more sophisticated vector database solution, such as ChromaDB.

 Further refine the application by improving the prompts, retrieval methods, and front-end features, such as adding translation and text reformulation capabilities.
+Then use the full data `twitter_data_clean.csv` in the app.

 Finally, focus on deploying your web application.
 For hosting the Flask application, consider using a free platform like PythonAnywhere, which allows for hosting, running, and coding Python in a cloud environment.

 ## Resources